Swara Yoga

 What is of value and can be learned very easily is to balance the breath in both nostrils evenly before and during meditation (called sushumna breath).
 Rather than making this another chore to do, perhaps it is best to phrase this as ALLOWING for the left and right breaths to become even.
 Anyone can easily get in touch with which nostril is blocked by temporarily closing off the opposite nostril one at a time.
 The nostril which makes the highest pitch sound is the one that is most constricted.
 Unless we have a deviated septum or other physical illness we can consciously learn to open up the clogged nostril simply through conscious intention once the awareness and energy is focused (chit prana).
 When the breath is so balanced, then there is another shift in consciousness that directly relates deeply to the core nervous system (cutting past the superficial layering and filtering of the intellect) that creates a definitive ontological shift from dualistic imbalance into simultaneous co-arising non-dual co-participation – into harmony and unity – in short, into a subjective experiential appreciation of yoga that is in harmony with the natural Mind.
 Such non-dual breath affects the mind profoundly; while the energy is said to move in the central/non-dual nadi, the sushumna, rather than in the polar nadis of ida and pingala.

 The consistent conscious application of chit prana, which obeys the principle that states "where ever the mind goes so does one’s energy and vice versa" prevents our energy from becoming imbalanced and dissipated (according to where our attention is focused and thought patterns).
-Increasing our awareness of the subtle nuances of chit-prana is effective in all aspects of daily life as well as in sleep, but of course it has tremendous value in order to set a basic frame for meditation; as the mind is no longer discursive and if it does become agitated, returning to this even breath (called sushumna breath) will again help eliminate the vrttis.
-Although very powerful for meditation, the sushumna breath is very easily taught to students.
+Increasing our awareness of the subtle nuances of conscious awareness pertaining to life's subtle energetics (cit-prana) has powerful positive benefits for humankind in all aspects of daily life as well as in conscious sleep.
+It of course has tremendous value in order to set down a basic framework and support base for meditation, as the mind becomes tamed and no longer wanders.
+If the mind or energy begins to lose focus, dissipate or wander -- if it does become agitated, then returning to the even and balanced breath (called sushumna breath) will again help dissolve the citta-vrtti.
+Although very powerful for meditation, the sushumna breath is not at all difficult to learn.

 3) "Secret Power of Tantrik Breathing", Swami Sivapriyananda, Abhinav Publications, E-37 Hauz Khas.
 New Delhi -110016, 1996.